David Berard: Personal life

-Berard's son Brett is a forward for the Providence Friars men's ice hockey team.

-Brett was drafted by the New York Rangers in the 5th round (134th overall) of the 2020 NHL Entry Draft.
+Berard's son Brett Berard is an ice hockey forward for the Hartford Wolf Pack of the AHL as a prospect of the for the New York Rangers.
+He previously played for the Providence Friars men's ice hockey team.
+Brett was drafted by the Rangers in the 5th round (134th overall) of the 2020 NHL Entry Draft.
+Brett won a gold medal with the United States men's national junior ice hockey team at the 2021 World Junior Ice Hockey Championships.

-Berard's youngest son, Brady, is a forward for the US NTDP U-17 team.
+Berard's youngest son, Brady, is a forward for Boston College.